tehrlich/tehrlich.github.io/_pages/portfolio.md

 - image_path: /assets/images/threeyearplan.gif
   alt: "Centennial Band 3-Year Plan"
   title: "Centennial Band 3-Year Plan"
   excerpt: 'After my first year at Centennial, I compiled a document that assessed where we were as a band program, where we want to be, and methods to achieve those goals.
-I presented this to the principal to discuss ways the school administration could assist in these goals.'
+I presented this to the principal to discuss ways the school administration could assist in improving the overall student experience for those in band.'
   url: "assets/threeyear.pdf"
-  btn_label: "Read More"
+  btn_label: "PDF Link"
   btn_class: "btn--primary"